 What is Walking Stick Cabbage?

 Walking stick cabbage is not well known, but those gardeners who grow it, love it.
-It almost looks like a Dr. Seuss plant, with a very tall, sturdy stem (up to 18 feet high) topped by a fluff of cabbage/kale leaves.
+It almost looks like a Dr. Seuss plant, with a very tall, sturdy stem, up to 18 feet (5.5 m.) high, topped by a fluff of cabbage/kale leaves.
 Native to the Channel Islands, it is an edible ornamental and will certainly attract attention in your garden.

 How to Grow Walking Stick Cabbage

 Start walking stick cabbage seeds indoors about five weeks before the last projected frost.
-Keep the containers on a windowsill in a room around 55 degrees Fahrenheit (12 C.).
-After a month, transplant the young seedlings outdoors, allowing each plant at least 40 inches of elbow room on each side.
+Keep the containers on a windowsill in a room around 55 degrees F. (13 C.).
+After a month, transplant the young seedlings outdoors, allowing each plant at least 40 inches (102 cm.) of elbow room on each side.

 Walking stick cabbage growing requires weekly irrigation.
-Immediately after transplanting, give the young walking stick cabbage plants two inches of water, then another two inches per week during the growing season.
+Immediately after transplanting, give the young walking stick cabbage plants 2 inches (5 cm.) of water, then another 2 inches (5 cm.) per week during the growing season.
 Stake the plant as it starts to grow taller.

 Can You Eat Walking Stick Cabbage?

-Don’t be embarrassed to ask “Can you eat walking stick cabbage?”
-It’s such an unusual-looking plant it is hard to imagine it as a crop.
-But the simple answer is yes, you can harvest and eat the leaves of the plant.
+Don’t be embarrassed to ask, “Can you eat walking stick cabbage?”
+It’s such an unusual looking plant it is hard to imagine it as a crop.
+The simple answer, though, is yes, you can harvest and eat the leaves of the plant.
 You are better off not attempting to eat the thick stem, however.